LENS Logo

 SynSense SPECK™

-Our system is a fully neuromorphic localization ecosystem on the SynSense SPECK™, a single chip event camera and SoC neuromorphic processor.
+Our system is a fully neuromorphic localization ecosystem developed for the SynSense SPECK™, combining an event camera and System-on-Chip neuromorphic processor.

 SynSense SPECK in a 3D printed housing

-We take our LENS system and deploy it on a Hexapod robotic platform for multi-terrain, multi-environment mapping and localization.
+LENS is a fully capable system for deployment on resource constrained robotic platforms for multi-terrain, multi-environment mapping and localization.

 Hexapod robot